dronekit/dronekit-python/docs/examples/simple_goto.rst

 RTL - Return to launch
 ------------------------

-To return to the home position and land, we set the mode to ``RTL``:
+To return to the home position and land, we set the mode to ``RTL``.
+The vehicle travels at the previously set default speed:

 .. code-block:: python